Ireland Travel Guide: The Best Pubs in Galway, Ireland

 Pubs in Galway lie at the heart of this lively city on the west side of Ireland.
-The best pubs in Galway offer beautiful live music, whether it’s traditional or Irish pub rock, are a gathering place to meet friends, and just enjoy some good Craic (fun!).
+The best pubs in Galway offer beautiful live music, whether it’s traditional or Irish pub rock, are a meeting place for friends, old and new, and pour a great pint of Guinness.
 As a solo traveler, I sometimes feel awkward walking into a bar by myself.
 But flying solo in Galway pubs isn’t awkward at all.
-I feel immediately welcome by the bartenders and am likely chatting away with a local midway through my first pint all the while toe-tapping to the musicians playing in the corner.
+The welcoming atmosphere of the best Galway pubs will have you chatting away with a local midway through your first pint all the while toe-tapping to the musicians playing in the corner.

 Things I Love about Pubs in Galway

-- Traditional music played at many of them (usually starts around 9:30-10pm)
+• Traditional Irish music sessions played at many of them (usually starts around 9:30-10pm)

-Galway has no shortage of excellent pubs and each time I visit, I try to experience a different one.
+Galway has plenty of pubs and each time I visit, I try to experience a different one.
 In fact, a DIY Galway pub crawl is one of my favorite things to do in Galway.
 This list comprises my favorite pubs in Galway, in no particular order, and serves as a great jumping off point for your visit to Galway City.

 This post contains affiliate links, which means that, at no additional cost to you, I will earn a tiny bit of income if you decide to make a purchase or booking.